 Townsend Security's VMware Cloud Provider Partner Program

-VMware Cloud Providers also benefit from the ongoing certification of Townsend Security’s Alliance Key Manager with VMware to ensure customer confidence and easy integration.
-The VMware Cloud Provider benefits from the advanced security posture and certifications of Alliance Key Manager in a variety of compliance environments.
+MSPs and VMware Cloud Providers also benefit from the ongoing certification of Townsend Security’s Alliance Key Manager with VMware to ensure customer confidence and easy integration.
+The MSP and VMware Cloud Provider benefits from the advanced security posture and certifications of Alliance Key Manager in a variety of compliance environments.

 Townsend Security provides key management technology, no cost training, 24/7 technical support, and an easy partner program with no unpleasant surprises.
 It is easy to get started at this link.